 Project

-AT&T Marketing Analytics Platform
+AT&T Marketing Campaign Analytics & Reporting

-AT&T January 2024 - November 2024 Senior Data Analyst
+AT&T March 2024 – March 2025 Senior Business Intelligence Analyst

 Executive Summary